 Way back in the 20th century, small and local business advertising usually involved broadcasting your message to large groups of people, hoping to catch the attention of a small percentage of them.
 You’d place an ad in the Yellow Pages or a local newspaper, or perhaps buy a radio spot, and hope for the best.

 Online advertising is generally more cost-effective and more effective, period, because you’re able to target your advertising budget at a more select group of people, and closely measure how that audience responds to your advertising.

 One of the most measurable forms of online advertising is paid search marketing, a system that allows you to place advertisements in the search results when people are searching for products or services related to what your business offers.
 You then pay a small fee to the search engine every time somebody clicks on one of your ads.
 For this reason, paid search marketing is also known as PPC, or pay-per-click marketing.

 Because Google is the world’s most popular search engine, Google’s search advertising system, Google Ads, is the most popular platform for PPC.

-You can make Google Ads work even on a limited budget by adhering to these best practices:
+You can make Google Ads work even on a small business budget by adhering to these best practices:

 To learn more about how AdWords works, check out: